 Quick answer

-A first edition of Minutes to Go by Gregory Corso, William S. Burroughs, Brion Gysin, Sinclair Beiles (Two Cities Editions, 1960) is identified by: Cut-up anthology by Beiles, Burroughs, Corso, and Gysin, issued in printed wrappers.
-True first is the 1960 Two Cities Editions Paris wrappered original; the Beach Books (San Francisco) US issue of 1968 is a later first-thus reprint.
+A first edition of Minutes to Go by Gregory Corso, William S. Burroughs, Brion Gysin, Sinclair Beiles (Two Cities Editions, 1960) is identified by: Cut-up anthology by Beiles, Burroughs, Corso, and Gysin, issued as a sewn softcover in original blue-and-white printed wrappers designed by Brion Gysin, with the spine lettered in blue.
+The true first is the 1960 Two Cities Editions Paris wrappered original, issued in April 1960; the Beach Books (San Francisco) US issue of 1968 is a later first-thus reprint.

 Checklist — a true first has these:

-- Cut-up anthology by Beiles, Burroughs, Corso, and Gysin, issued in printed wrappers
+- Cut-up anthology by Beiles, Burroughs, Corso, and Gysin, issued as a sewn softcover in original blue-and-white printed wrappers designed by Brion Gysin, with the spine lettered in blueP-010833

-- First printing with no statement of later printings
+- First printing of roughly one thousand copies with no statement of later printings, conforming to the points in Maynard & Miles A3(a)P-010834

 - Publisher imprint reads Two Cities Editions